zachmayer/backblaze_analysis/README.md

 In order to analyze median time to failure, you need to observe your sample long enough for 50% of the drives to fail.
-However, these drives are *so reliable* that almost none of them have yet hit the 50% failure mark.
-Therefore, I will settle for looking at
-`upper 95% confidence interval for failure rate after 1 year`.
+However, these drives are *so reliable* that almost none of the models in the sample have yet hit the 50% failure mark.
+Therefore, I will settle for looking at `upper 95% confidence interval for failure rate after 1 year`.
 In other words, I want to pick the drive I am most sure will last at least one year.